Here's how you can help Hurricane Harvey victims

-Hurricane Harvey has devastated communities across southeast Texas since slamming the coastline late Friday, ripping apart homes, deluging highways, and knocking out power for hundreds of thousands.
+Harvey has devastated communities across southeast Texas and Louisiana since slamming the coastline late Friday and making landfall again Wednesday — ripping apart homes, deluging highways and knocking out power for hundreds of thousands.

 As rescuers scramble to save people from catastrophic flooding, you can help as well.
 Here are the organizations providing urgent relief and essential services during what the National Weather Service has called an "unprecedented" natural disaster: